aptmac/lz4-java/README.md

 Make sure you have a Java 7 installation in your [Maven toolchains.xml](https://maven.apache.org/guides/mini/guide-using-toolchains.html).
 You may also need a C compiler.

+First run git submodule init and then git submodule update to initialize the lz4 submodule in src/lz4.

 Then, run `./mvnw verify`.

 Building a full artifact with native libraries for all supported platforms is more complex.
 We do this through github actions.